wcukier/pu-astro-ug-wiki/course_paths.md

 ### Which Physics Class should I choose?
 A large amount of astrophysics majors enter the major from PHY 103 - PHY 104 sequence.
 People who start in PHY 103 get the same degree as those who start in PHY 105.
 Which class you start in is largely a reflection of you high school's course offerings and academic preparation -- not your academic abilities.

+You should probably start in **PHY 103** if
+- You have never taken a calculus based mechanics class
+- You want to take a semester or two to adjust to Princeton
+- You want to take a difficult class in another department

 You should probably start in **PHY 105** if
 - You have already taken a calculus based mechanics class
 - You have a strong calculus background and are interested in taking a more difficult class
 - You are not taking difficult classes in other departments

-You should probably start in **PHY 103** if
-- You have never taken a calculus based mechanics class
-- You want to take a semester or two to adjust to Princeton
-- You want to take a difficult class in another department

-You should probably start in **ISC** if
-- You are considering multiple science majors
-- You do not have AP credit in any science or are willing to forfeit it
-- You want a hard course with a tight knit community
+The **ISC** also exists but of time of writing this the cirriculem is being redesigned

 ### Which Math Class should I choose?
 There is even less reason to push yourself to take harder math classes than physics classes.
 MAT 103-MAT 104-MAT 201-MAT 202 is more than sufficient for pretty much all the classes you want to take.